 Despite being consistent with an enormous amount of experimental results, there are undoubtedly phenomena that the Standard Model (SM) fails to explain and a more fundamental theory has to exist.
 Nowadays, the combined effort of theoreticians and experimentalists is to formulate extensions to account for the apparent shortcomings of the SM, collectively referred to as New Physics (NP) models, and to find hints for its breakdown.

-Rare decays of flavoured mesons containing an \squark, \cquark or \bquark quark receive contributions from flavour-changing neutral-current (FCNC) processes and are sensitive probes to heavy degrees of freedom at mass scales much higher than the available center-of-mass energies in the most powerful particle colliders.
-New and yet unknown particles and interactions can modify the rate of such a process, change the angular distributions of the decay products, or introduce additional sources of \CP violation.
+Rare decays of flavored mesons containing an \squark, \cquark or \bquark quark receive contributions from flavor-changing neutral-current (FCNC) processes and are sensitive probes to heavy degrees of freedom at mass scales much higher than the available center-of-mass energies in the most powerful particle colliders.
+New and yet unknown particles and interactions can modify the rate of such a process, change the angular distributions of the decay products, or introduce additional sources of CP violation.
 Precision measurements of FCNC processes have been proven to have the potential to indirectly point towards the existence of new particles long before their direct detection.
 Famous examples are the first hints for the necessity of the charm quark\cite{Glashow:1970gm}, or the extremely heavy mass of the top quark, inferred from the suppression of neutral kaon decays\cite{Bott-Bodenhausen:1967vka,Foeth:1969hi}, and the observation of neutral $\Bd$ meson mixing\cite{ALBRECHT1987245}, respectively.

 While in the past most of the experimental effort has focused on studying rare processes in the kaon and beauty sectors, investigations of rare charm decays, which are sensitive to $|\Delta c|=|\Delta u|=1$ transitions, have only started.
-Due to the strong suppression of rare charm decays, a major part of experimental analyses has been restricted to setting upper limits on rare and forbidden decay processes.
+Due to the low statistics available, a major part of experimental analyses has been restricted to setting upper limits on rare and forbidden decay processes.
 Since most decays are dominated by resonant contributions, which cannot be described in a consistent theoretical framework, rare charm decays have been considered as less promising for a long time.
-The presence of large uncertainties coming from effects of the strong interaction at low energies, such as hadronisation and the formation of light intermediate resonances, does not prevent clean searches for NP in rare charm decays.
-However, a different philosophy of work is required compared to beauty and kaon physics, aiming for optimised observables.
+The presence of large uncertainties coming from effects of the strong interaction at low energies, such as hadronization and the formation of light intermediate resonances, does not prevent clean searches for NP in rare charm decays.
+However, a different philosophy of work is required compared to beauty and kaon physics, aiming for optimized observables.